QumiloNimbus/To-Do-List-Project/README.md

 npm install
 npm start
 ```
-###Connecting to the database
+## Connecting to the database
 You need to be running a mongoDB server locally or use atlas.
-Set that up.
 `nano .env` in the directory.
 Get the connection string if you are running Atlas or if you are running locally and write `MONGO_URI="Connection_String"` inside the .env file (replace Connection_String with your connection string).

-Now open [http://localhost:3000] in your browser.
+Now open http://localhost:3000 in your browser.
 (You can change the port inside app.js).

+## 🔮 Future plans
+Planning on adding more features as I grow my knowledge on web development.

 ## 📄 License
 Distributed under the MIT License.
 See `LICENSE` for more information.